vmgustavo/vmgustavo/README.md

 <h3 align="left">Hi 👋!
-My name is Gustavo and i'm a Data Scientist, from Brazil :brazil:</h2>
+My name is Gustavo and I'm a Data Scientist, from Brazil :brazil:</h2>

 * **Creating bugs since 2013** (when I started my Electrical Engineering undergrad) and **working with data since 2018**